Sim-to-Real Causal Transfer: A Metric Learning Approach to Causally-Aware Interaction Representations: Method

 \subsection{Sim-to-real Causal Transfer}

 The causal regularization method described above relies upon the premise that annotations of causal effects are readily available.
-However, as elaborated in~\cref{sec:dataset}, procuring such causal annotations in real-world scenarios can be highly difficult.
+However, as elaborated in~\cref{sec:dataset}, procuring such causal annotations in real-world scenarios can be difficult.
 To bridge this gap, we extend our causal regularization approach to a sim-to-real transfer learning framework.
-Our key idea is that, despite discrepancies between simulation environments and the real world, some underlying causal mechanisms like collision avoidance and group coordination are likely stable across domains.
-As such, in the absence of real-world causal annotations, we can instead leverage the causal annotations derived from the simulation counterparts to jointly train the model on the prediction task $\Ls_{task}^{real}$ on the real-world data and the causal distance task on the simulation data $\Ls_{causal}^{syn}$,
+Our key idea is that, despite the gap between simulation environments and the real world, certain causal mechanisms (\eg, collision avoidance and group coordination) tend to remain stable.
+As such, in the absence of real-world causal annotations, we can use the annotations gathered from simulations as a viable alternative.
+This leads to cross-domain training on two tasks jointly: the main prediction task $\Ls_{pred}^{real}$ in real-world scenarios which usually is a reconstruction loss, and our auxiliary causal task $\Ls_{causal}^{syn}$ in the simulation counterpart,

-where $\alpha$ is a hyperparameter controlling the emphasis on the causal task.
-Despite its simplicity, we will show in~\cref{subsec:s2r} that the sim-to-real causal transfer framework effectively translates the causal knowledge absorbed from simulations to real-world benchmarks, \eg, the ETH-UCY dataset~\citep{lernerCrowdsExample2007,pellegriniImprovingDataAssociation2010}, even without any causal annotations from the latter.
+where $\alpha$ is a hyperparameter controlling the emphasis on the causal regularizer.
+Despite its simplicity, we will show in~\cref{subsec:s2r} that the sim-to-real causal transfer framework effectively translates the causal knowledge absorbed from simulations to real-world datasets, even without any real-world causal annotations.